 - Nature scavenger hunt.
 Take advantage of a nice day outdoors and educate your child about trees, flowers, insects, or birds that are common in your area.
 Create a treasure hunt list with photos, and hit the local park to start your search.
 Try collecting samples from the ground or snapping pictures of your finds as you go!
 You could even place the items you want your children to find on a board, bingo-style — first child to get five in a row wins!

-Need even more ideas for fun summer activities for kids?
-Check out this hour-by-hour DIY home summer camp itinerary from Parenting magazine.
+Looking for more ideas for summer activities for kids?
+Check out this list of 101 Fun Things To Do in the Summer from Parenting magazine.

 Think maybe a week or so of classic day camp might be a good fit for your kids this summer?
 Check out the flexible programs offered at the many branches of the Philadelphia Freedom Valley YMCA.